endpoints4s/endpoints4s/documentation/manual/src/doc/quick-start.md

 # Quick start

-The central idea of the *endpoints* library is that you first describe your communication endpoints and then the library provides you:
+The central idea of the *endpoints* library is that you first define an abstract description of your HTTP endpoints and then the library provides:

 - a server implementation decoding requests and building responses,
 - a client implementation building requests and decoding responses,